rocketeers/docs/Getting-started.md

 # Setup

 Before anything : **Rocketeer requires Laravel 4.1 as it uses the new _illuminate/remote_ component**.
-Now if you fit that requirement, you're good to go.
-There are two ways to setup Rocketeer :
+It can be used on Laravel 4.0 but requires a little more setup, see the steps

 ## Adding the package